Guikingone/SymfonyServicesStructure/chapter_I.md

 the injected class to write something into the logs.

-This class _can_ become a service into a classic Symfony application, in fact, Symfony **has** a logger service who write into the log, the so-called class 'logger' is available in Symfony via le DependencyInjection component, more in depth, via the class 'Logger' (who depend on the bridge with Monolog, the famous logger).
+This class _can_ become a service into a classic Symfony application, in fact, Symfony **has** a logger service who write into the log, the so-called class 'logger' is available in Symfony via the DependencyInjection component, more in depth, via the class 'Logger' (who depend on the bridge with Monolog, the famous logger).

 Anyway, what the class we wrote is about ?
 Simply bring the write method into our application, not so much.